How many falafel recipes can one person have on their blog?

 - In the meantime, add parsley, onion, and garlic to a food processor.
 Mix until well processed.
 Set aside.

 - Once the chickpeas are slightly cooled and dried, add to the food processor, along with gluten -free oat flour, salt, cumin, cardamom, coriander, and cayenne (optional).
 Mix to combine thoroughly, scraping down sides as needed.
 This may take up to 4-5 minutes to fully incorporate all of the spices and herbs.
 You're looking for a near paste with only very small bits of chickpeas and herbs.

 - Sample a small bit and adjust spices/salt/herbs as needed.
 Then cover and set in the refrigerator for 1 hour to allow the flavors to meld and the texture to become more firm.

 - Once cooled, remove from refrigerator and scoop out 1 1/2 Tbsp amounts (using this scoop or a Tablespoon) and gently form into small discs using your hands.
 If the falafel isn't sticking together the mixture may need to be blended more thoroughly, or dusted with a bit more oat flour if too wet.

-- These falafel are delicious on their own with hummus, garlic dill sauce, or tahini sauce (recipe in the notes).
+- These falafel are delicious on their own with hummus, garlic dill sauce or tahini sauce.
 I also love garnishing them with chili garlic sauce for heat.
 Serve over greens, in pita, or enjoy as is!

-- To freeze, pan-fry falafel, let cool, then add to a freezer safe container and freeze up to 1 month.
+- To freeze, pan fry falafel and let cool.
+Then add to a freezer safe container and freeze up to 1 month.
 Reheat in a 375 degree F (190 C) oven until warmed through.